RVAGameJams/rvagamejams.github.io/README.md

 - Navigate to folder and `npm install`

 ## Dev
-- `hexo server` to start a server on localhost:4000 that will recompile the site automatically as you make changes
+- `npm start` to start a server on localhost:4000 that will recompile the site automatically as you make changes

 ## Create